 Amendments to Abbott's Articles of Incorporation.
-Under Illinois law, the affirmative vote of the holders of at least two thirds of Abbott's voting shares then-outstanding is required to amend the articles of incorporation.
+The affirmative vote of the holders of at least two thirds of Abbott's voting shares then-outstanding is required to amend the articles of incorporation, unless a greater proportion is required by Illinois law.